The European market potential for fresh blueberries

 Consumers are becoming more conscious about seasonality and there is a common notion that fruit from local growers is more sustainable.
 Thanks to advancing storage technologies and different blueberry varieties, European producers will also be able to extend their season.
 The extended seasons and the preference for local products can pose a risk for the future import from external suppliers.

 Currently a significant part of berry demand is still met by imports.
-In the long-term Europe can become more self-sufficient during their main production period.
+In the long-term Europe can become more self-sufficient during their main production period, if climate change does not further affect harvests.
 As a non-European supplier your best chances are during the off-season periods or at the beginning or end of the European production season.

 Tips: